klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 ## SCN Data Directory Creation <a id="scn-data-directory-creation"></a>

-Considering the fact that the size of Klaytn blockchain data is always increased, it is recommended to use a big enough storage.
-You may need to create the directory on your specific path.
+Considering the fact that the size of Klaytn blockchain data keeps increasing, it is recommended to use a big enough storage.
+You can create the data directory on your desired path.

 ```bash
 $ mkdir -p ~/kscnd_home